I have been made redundant. What can I do?

-Some employers use the redundancy line to get rid of staff they don't want however they don't have legitimate grounds for termination.
+Some employers use the redundancy caper to get rid of staff they don't want, without legitimate grounds.
 These situations are generally not too hard to spot.
+Are you the only one going through the alleged redundancy process?
 Is the business really struggling?
 Have they made any major purchases lately?
 Has the owner been on a big holiday recently?
 Keep an eye on job advertisements to see if you can find your job listed in the situations vacant.
-There are various way to determine if you have been replaced after your employment has finished.
+There are various ways to determine if you have been replaced after your employment has finished.
 I leave that up to your imagination.

 Has your employer followed due process?